heitor-sg5/plasmid_invasion/README.md

 Despite these predictions, the ecological relevance of conjugation-mediated persistence has been debated.
 Some studies have argued that the transfer rates required to maintain costly plasmids are unrealistically high, while others have demonstrated experimentally that conjugation can indeed be fast enough to support plasmid invasion.
 Differences in experimental systems, host strains, plasmids, and environmental conditions complicate direct comparisons further.

 Mathematical models provide a natural framework for deriving such criteria.
 By analysing plasmid invasion at low frequency, it can be determined whether plasmids can establish in an otherwise plasmid-free population.
 This approach yields explicit invasion thresholds that separate regimes of plasmid extinction from persistence and dominance.
 These thresholds depend not only on plasmid cost and loss, but also on host demographic parameters and selective pressures acting on plasmid-free cells.
-As a result, selection can lower invasion barriers and qualitatively change long-term population outcomes, even without directly benefiting plasmid-bearing cells [5, 6].
+As a result, selection can lower invasion barriers and qualitatively change long-term population outcomes, even without directly benefiting plasmid-bearing cells.

 ### Study Aims and Objectives